jernst/rasptimer/README.md

 Site admin user e-mail (e.g. foo@bar.com): demo@example.com
 ```

+Step 3.
+There is no step three :-) The previous command will have downloaded
-That's all.
-This will download the code, the libraries, install and configure everything,
+all the code, and the libraries, created the right Apache config files,
-even restart your web server.
+and so forth, and even restarted your web server.
+Rasptimer is ready to use.

 Questions?
 You often can find me on [#ubos](http://webchat.freenode.net/?channels=%23ubos).